luan78zaoha/TTS_tflite_cpp/README.md

 # TTS tflite cpp
-A demo of Mandarin TTS and its [tflite-models](https://github.com/lr2582858/TTS_tflite_cpp/releases/tag/0.1.0) are available for linux platform.
+A demo of Mandarin TTS and the pretrained [tflite-models](https://github.com/lr2582858/TTS_tflite_cpp/releases/tag/0.1.0) are available for linux platform.

-TTS models (fastspeech2 and multibank_gan) is trained from repository of [TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS).
+TTS models (fastspeech2 and multibank_gan) are trained from the repository of [TensorFlowTTS](https://github.com/TensorSpeech/TensorFlowTTS).

 TFlite model convert method see [colab notebook](https://colab.research.google.com/drive/1Ma3MIcSdLsOxqOKcN1MlElncYMhrOg3J?usp=sharing#scrollTo=KCm6Oj7iLlu5).
 This notebook provides a demonstration of the realtime E2E-TTS using TensorflowTTS for Chinese (Using Baker dataset).

-TTS Demo with tflite model using cpp inference see [C++ Inference Demo](https://github.com/lr2582858/TensorFlowTTS/tree/master/examples/cpptflite)
+TTS Demo with tflite model using c++ inference see [C++ Inference Demo](https://github.com/lr2582858/TensorFlowTTS/tree/cpptflite/examples/cpptflite)

 ## Results
 - #### Comparison before and after conversion